Hurtak/simple-test-env/README.md

     - command defaults to image's default command
 - workdir inside the image is set to `/usr/src/shared`
 - in this directory, there will be automatically created `shared` directory, which will be mounted to the image's workdir

+### Shared port

+- port `8080` is exposed to host system
+- run something on port `8080` in container, it will then be avaliable on `localhost:8080` on host system

 ### Examples